 This statement outlines the Group’s approach to tackling slavery and human trafficking where it can.

 As a service provider, our supply chains are primarily related to the procurement of support services and materials to deliver our specialist technical services.
 We expect our suppliers to adhere to our standard procurement terms and conditions which ensure that our supply chains are contractually obligated to comply with the Modern Slavery Act 2015.
 We continue to engage with our suppliers regularly to collaboratively ensure compliance.

 The TÜV SÜD Code of Ethics describes the values and principles which employees and suppliers are expected to uphold.
-All employees receive a training on the Code of Ethics and a refresher programme is currently being implemented.
+All employees receive a training on the Code of Ethics and a refresher programme was implemented in 2017/ 18.
 This is complemented by a robust Compliance organisational structure with representation at Local, Regional and Global level, culminating in an independent Ombudsman to whom ethics breaches may be reported.
 These ethics are addressed in greater detail through specific local policies.

 Since publishing its first Statement, the Company has made progress in standardising vendor questionnaires and ensuring these are fit for the purpose in meeting its obligation under the Modern Slavery Act 2015.

 TÜV SÜD conducts online and face to face training for its employees to emphasize the importance of acting with integrity and in line with our internal Code of Ethics.